ventsip/ph/README.md

 Dates are in format `yyyy-mm-dd`.
 When in `list`, week days or dates are separated by spaces.

+### Time balance check

+`ph` checks running processes once every three minutes (hardcoded).

+### Configuration update

+`ph` monitors for changes in the configuraiton file (`cfg.json`) and reloads it, if changes are detected.
+So to change the configuration, just overwrite the configuraiton file.

+The configuration can also be changed through the web UI and through the API at the [/config] endpoint.

 ## UI

-The tool serves a simple web UI at [localhost:8080](localhost:8080).
+The tool serves a simple, yet usable, web UI at [localhost:8080](localhost:8080).

 Configuration can be edited through the web UI, but requires authentication with username and password.
 Credentials are hard-coded in `server\server.go`.